 Skip to contents

-Extract a user-facing target-achievement table from a Solution or SolutionSet object returned by solve.
+Extract a user-facing target-achievement table from a solutionset-class object returned by solve.

-The returned table summarizes, for each stored target, the target level, the achieved value in the solution, the gap between achieved and required values, and whether the target was met.
+The returned table summarizes, for each stored target, the target level, the achieved value, the gap between achieved and required values, and whether the target was met in each run.

 Usage